Lordkaito/hello-rails-back-end/README.md

 1. Clone the repository
 2. Run the `bundle install` command
 3. Run `rails s` to start the server
-4. Make sure that the server is running in a different port than the front end if you want to test it locally.
+4. Make sure that the server is running at port 3005 so you can get the requests from the front end.
+You can do this running `rails s -p 3005` when you want to run the server.

 ### Prerequisites